Squalane-Free

 It is an ingredient used in cosmetics and it is becoming very popular: squalane Market Siz

 Sharks are considered high in mercury and other heavy metals because they are large fish.
+Studies: Sharks are long-lived apex predators that can accumulate toxic metals such as mercury and arsenic

-Sharks are at risk of extinction.
+Sharks are at risk of extinction

 What is Pristane?

-Obtained from the liver oil of sharks and from whale ambergris.
+Prisdtane is obtained from the liver oil of sharks and from whale ambergris.
 (See Squalene, Ambergris.)
 Used as a lubricant and anti-corrosive agent.
 In cosmetics.
 Alternatives: plant oils, synthetics.

 Research has identified that squalene can be produced from olive, plants, algae, bacteria, and yeasts, some of which are cost-effective and can produce at least as much squalene as sharks.